Skip to contents

 All timestamps are compared in UTC, ensuring correct staleness detection even when sentinels are shared across machines in different timezones.

 Validates sentinel by checking: 1.
 Sentinel file exists 2.
-Input files haven't changed since external process ran (compared in UTC) 3.
+Input files haven't changed since external process ran (compared by file content hash only) 3.
 All expected input files are tracked in sentinel

 If validation fails, provides clear error message and optionally deletes stale sentinel.